Skip to content

 Best Things To Do In New Delhi!

-In the fort, you will explore a three-story drum house housing the Indian War Museum, the public reception hall Diwan-e-Am behind it, the marble palace Mumtaz Mahal, the private palace Khas Mahal, the palace of colors Rang Mahal, royal baths, the Pearl Mosque and some pavilions.
+In the fort, you will explore a three-story drum house housing the Indian War Museum, the public reception hall Diwan-e-Am behind it, the marble palace Mumtaz Mahal, the private palace Khas Mahal, the palace of colours Rang Mahal, royal baths, the Pearl Mosque and some pavilions.

-Now the Red Fort is one of the most visited attractions in India.
+The Red Fort is one of the most visited attractions in India.
 But that’s not surprising; the sight alone is breathtaking.
 Make sure to have enough time to explore.

 Qutb Minar Complex